nicocardiel/megaradrp-cookbook/cookbook/megaratools.rst

 elliptical apertures, not only rings by using the ``-a`` option.
-The resulting RSS can be used to extract the spectra of each ring/aperture by combining its use with the ``megaratools-extract_spectrum`` tool described in Section 6.3.
+The resulting RSS can be used to extract the spectra of each ring/aperture by combining its use with the ``megaratools-extract_spectrum`` tool described in Section :ref:`megaratools-extract_spectrum`.
 Examples of that use are:

 .. code-block:: console